Azure/azure-api-style-guide/docs/azure-ruleset.md

 The [OpenAPI 3 specification](https://github.com/OAI/OpenAPI-Specification/blob/3.0.3/versions/3.0.3.md#fixed-fields-10)
 explicitly states that these header definitions should be ignored.

+### az-lro-extension

+Operations with a 202 response should specify `x-ms-long-running-operation: true`.

 ### az-lro-headers

 A 202 response should include an Operation-Location response header.